travetto/travetto/module/model-query/README.md

 yarn add @travetto/model-query
 ```

 This module provides an enhanced query contract for [Data Modeling Support](https://github.com/travetto/travetto/tree/main/module/model#readme "Datastore abstraction for core operations.") implementations.
 This contract has been externalized due to it being more complex than many implementations can natively support.
-In addition to the contract, this module provides support for textual query language that can be checked and parsed into the proper query structure.

 ## Contracts